silicone-fig/old.siliconecb.cc/README.md

 # siliconecb.cc

-my personal portfolio and blog website, where I showcase my projects and other stuff.
+my personal portfolio and blog website where I showcase my projects and other stuff.

 ## Installation